 Baumkuchen in Japan?

 One of the stories about Baumkuchen that I found quite amazing is the cake’s incredible popularity in Japan!
-1919 the Japanese even celebrated the 100th anniversary of the Baumkuchen arriving in their country.
-Some say the cake may even be more popular there than it is in Germany!
+1919, the Japanese even celebrated the 100th anniversary of the Baumkuchen’s arrival in their country.
+Some say the cake may even be more popular there than in Germany!
 How did that happen?

-During WWI, German Karl Juchheim was living with his wife in Tsingtao, China, where they were captured and taken to a POW camp in Osaka, Japan (and when it closed, they were sent to Ninoshima).
-References say that he baked a Baumkuchen for an exhibition in 1919, and it was so popular, that when he was released, he opened his own shop in Yokahama.
+German Karl Juchheim lived with his wife during WWI in Tsingtao, China.
+They were captured and taken to a POW camp in Osaka, Japan.
+When that camp closed, the couple was sent to Ninoshima.
+References say that he baked a Baumkuchen for an exhibition in 1919, which was so popular that he opened his own shop in Yokohama when he was released.

 I did a little digging about this exhibition.
-The POW camp for Germans in Ninoshima quite different from what you would expect.
-The Japanese wanted to be percieved as a First World country, so they went out of their way to abide by international treaties.
-The camp held concerts, and had facilities for Baking and Sausage Making (they knew how to appeal to Germans!).
-Read more here..
-Ninoshima Exhibition
+The POW camp for Germans in Ninoshima was quite different from what you would expect.
+The Japanese wanted to be perceived as a First World country, so they went out of their way to abide by international treaties.
+The camp held concerts and had facilities for Baking and Sausage Making.
+They knew how to appeal to Germans!
+Read more here- Ninoshima Exhibition.

 How to Bake a Baumkuchen at Home

-It IS possible to bake a sort of Baumkuchen at home in a standard cake tin.
-Usually it’s referred to as a Schichttorte (Layered Cake).
-Instead of pouring the batter into a prepared pan, the batter is added just a bit at a time, and “baked” under the grill flame of the broiler.
+Baking a Baumkuchen at home in a standard cake tin is possible.
+When baked using this method, it’s usually referred to as a Schichttorte (Layered Cake).
+Instead of pouring the batter into a prepared pan, the batter is added just a bit at a time and “baked” under the grill flame of the broiler.